All Access Pass: Frankfort

 A.

-Reading: Each bill to be enacted in Kentucky must have three readings, at length, in each chamber (house and senate).
+Reading: Each bill to be enacted in Kentucky must have three “readings” in each chamber (House and Senate).
+Most often the bills are read by number and title only.

 A.Recess